jrasmusson/ios-professional-course/Password-Reset/5-Inline-Interactions/README.md

 So that's the first challenge we need to understand and overcome.
 We need to escape `\\ backslashes` when adding to String in Swift.

 The second challenge is then doing the same thing back for regex.
-Regex has [certain characters](https://stackoverflow.com/questions/399078/what-special-characters-must-be-escaped-in-regular-expressions) that need to be escaped.
+Regex has [certain characters](https://stackoverflow.com/questions/399078/what-special-characters-must-be-escaped-in-regular-expressions) that need to be escaped too.

 For example to detect a forward slash in regex we need to escape it like this: